Home Photographs Photo Classes Order/Prices Guest book Contact Sponsorship Offerings About Seewald Misc & Links

 _______________________________________________

-Seewald not only knows a thing or two about winning competitions, but because his art is so strong, and because he wins so often, he's recruited to judge them too.
-He turned down a request to judge the San Diego International Photography Competition in July of 2006- "I'd rather leave the option to enter" he told the recruiter.
+Seewald not only knows a thing or two about winning competitions, but because he wins so often, he's recruited to judge them too.
+He turned down a request to judge the San Diego International Photography Competition more than once- "I'd rather leave the option to enter" he told the department head.
+But who knows, maybe someday he'll judge that one too.

-Designed so that beginners, intermediate or advanced photographers (AND PAINTERS) move to their next level.
+Designed so that beginners, intermediate or advanced photographers (AND PAINTERS) move, not just to the next level, but several levels up.

 _______________________________________________